 Lesson 3: Play the Strengths of the Team

-If you have someone who is stressed when they are given deadlines, negotiate the deadlines.
-Ask them how long they think they will need, work it into your plan.
+If you have someone who is stressed when they are given deadlines, they can also benefit from low-code.
+Ask them how long they think they will need and see if they’re willing to try low-code.
+If not, work out their original estimation into your plan.
 This gives them ownership of the work and the delivery date without feeling you are imposing it on them.

 Maybe you have someone who is always critical of every idea, claiming that the solution won’t work.
 Instead of challenging them on why they think it won’t work, ask them what they think will work.
 This will either drive out a solution or shut them down.
 There are many other examples and, no, not all of them will work, but you get the idea.
 Get to know the person, divert the negativity.

-In conclusion, get to know your team by whichever method works quickly for you—if you don’t know what that is, try different things, find out what works for you and practice.
+Building a high-performing development team requires a combination of “people skills,” organizational behavior, and the ability to unite around a shared vision.
+You should get to know your team by whichever method works quickly for you, and if you don’t know what that is, try different things, find out what works for you and practice.
 Pair up members of the team, where possible, to complement each other and make them more effective together.
 Let the team know who you are and show them what makes you tick.
 Be honest, deliver what you committed to, and treat your team with respect.

-In the meantime, if you’re looking for a software development technology to accelerate your delivery cycles and help your team take the next step at high performance, take a look at low-code.
+However, in today’s breakneck business world, you also need help from technology if you really want high-performance.
+To accelerate your delivery cycles and help your team take the next step at high performance, take a look at low-code.
 A recent study shows that users of low-code are nearly 7% more likely to release new software versions more frequently than those not using low-code to release monthly or more frequently.